Compare prices on over 13,000 products

 6. Track what happened

-Write down product type, estimated amount, time, food intake, and results.
-After three to five sessions you will have a personal baseline.
+Note product type, amount, time, food intake, and results.

 7. Create a safe setting